jamescasbon/notebook.js/README.md

 * consistent selection color input and output
 * Better list of notebooks
 * disable box on matched character in ace onblur
+* url methods on notebook?
+* engine lifecycle with notebook

 Someday: